fenago/puppet-course/quickstart/md/Lab_4.md

-(From now on, I won\'t give you explicit instructions on how to run the examples; just apply them in the same way using
-`sudo puppet apply` as shown here.
+(From now on, I won\'t give you explicit instructions on how to run the examples; just apply them in the same way using `puppet apply` as shown here.
 All the examples in this course are in the `examples/` directory of the GitHub repo, and I\'ll give you the name of the appropriate file for each example, such as `file_source.pp`.)